 |Launched||8 Jan 1941|

 |Commissioned||27 Feb 1941||Oblt.
 Hans Heidtmann (Knights Cross)|

 2 ships a total loss, total tonnage 6,117 GRT

-Sunk 30 Oct, 1942 in the Mediterranean north-east of Port Said, in position 32.30N, 33.00E, by depth charges from the British destroyers HMS Pakenham, HMS Petard and HMS Hero and the British escort destroyers HMS Dulverton and HMS Hurworth, and a British Short Sunderland aircraft from RAF 47 Sqn.
+Sunk on 30 October 1942 in the Mediterranean Sea north-east of Port Said, in position 32.30N, 33.00E, by depth charges from the British destroyers HMS Pakenham, HMS Petard and HMS Hero and the British escort destroyers HMS Dulverton and HMS Hurworth, after being located by a British Vickers Wellesley aircraft (47 Sqn RAF/F).
 7 dead and 38 survivors.

 U-559 operated with the following Wolfpacks during its career:

 Goeben (20 Sep 1941 - 5 Oct 1941)